 Some examples of conditions that may cause referred pain in the area of the ovaries include:

-- Kidney stones.
-Pain that’s severe, focused on your side and back, and near your ribs may be kidney stones.
+- Kidney stones: Pain that’s severe and focused on your side, back, and near your ribs may be kidney stones.
 Additional symptoms may include blood in your urine, pain that comes in waves, and fever or chills.

-- Pregnancy.
-If you’ve missed your period, pregnancy is possible.
-You may also experience breast tenderness, nausea and vomiting, or fatigue.
+- Pregnancy: If you’ve missed your period and are sexually active, pregnancy is possible.
+You may also experience breast tenderness, nausea, vomiting, or fatigue.
 Ectopic pregnancy is another possibility, especially if the pain is severe.
 You may also feel pain in your shoulder, or you may feel lightheaded.

-- Urinary tract infection (UTI).
-If your pain is more in the center of your pelvis, you may have a UTI.
-A UTI can also cause frequent or urgent urination, burning sensation while peeing, or cloudy urine.
+- Urinary tract infection (UTI): If your pain is more in the center of your pelvis, you may have a UTI.
+A UTI can also cause frequent or urgent urination, a burning sensation while peeing, or cloudy urine.

-It’s a good idea to contact your doctor if you’re experiencing pelvic pain that happens with other symptoms.
-They can help to determine what may be causing your symptoms and develop a treatment plan.
+Consider contacting a doctor if your pelvic pain happens with other symptoms.
+They can help to determine the cause and develop a treatment plan.

 Diagnosis